 All students must complete 30 credits, 18 of which must be at the 500 level, achieve a 3.00 grade-point average, and successfully complete an interdisciplinary master's production (academic thesis or creative production with academic essay).
 Students work with their faculty advisers and supervisory committees to select courses in accordance with their individual interests.

 Courses required of all students include HUM 500, a foundation course in research methods; HUM 560, a capstone course in interdisciplinary theory and research; and HUM 580, the master's production.
 (See course titles and descriptions in this section.)
 Recommended courses include HUM 525 Studies in Aesthetics, and HUM 535 Topics in Cultural and Intellectual History, both multidisciplinary courses, covering the content of various disciplines form the perspective of one discipline.
-To acquire breadth in the humanities, students must take at least one course in each of three disciplines; single-discipline courses are available as HUM 515 Seminar (repeatable for credit).
+To acquire breadth in the humanities, students must take at least one course in each of two disciplines; single-discipline courses are available as HUM 515 Seminar (repeatable for credit).
 Other courses in particular disciplines are available at the 400 level.
 Other available 500-level courses are listed in this section.
 Students planning to teach in a junior or community college may arrange a teaching internship (HUM 550), subject to appropriate preparation and approval by both the program and the community college.

 A full-time student can expect to complete the program in four semesters, a part-time student in six or more semesters.
-Students are expected to complete all requirements for the degree within six years, although the deadline may be extended at the discretion of the graduate coordinator in accordance with policies approved by the Graduate Council.
+Students are expected to complete all requirements for the degree within six years, although the deadline may be extended at the discretion of the graduate coordinator in accordance with policies approved by Graduate Council.

 500. RESEARCH METHODS AND SCHOLARLY INQUIRY IN THE HUMANITIES (3)

 535. TOPICS IN CULTURAL AND INTELLECTUAL HISTORY (3 per semester, maximum of 9)